 How does Dry Hydrogen Peroxide get behind the drywall, ceiling, and other unseen places?

-DHP travels wherever the air goes.
-H2O2, in a gaseous state, continuously occupies the space that it’s in.
-DHP will impact the air and surfaces it comes into contact with.
+DHP travels wherever the air goes because it is a near ideal gas that continuously occupies a space.
+DHP will impact all the air and surfaces it comes into contact with.

 Is DHP corrosive or does it degrade equipment?